badsectorlabs/ludus/docs/docs/intro.md

 - If you want to access Ludus across the internet
     - 1 public IP address
     - the ability to allow in arbitrary ports (i.e. port forwarding or control of the cloud firewall)

+Machines with lower specs than listed above may work, but are not tested/supported.

 ### User Quick Start